ANIMAL HEALTH COMMITTEE

 WHEREAS, the increased complexity of pharmaceutical and biological product use requires veterinarian supervision; and

-WHEREAS, veterinarian practice can involve long travel distances and extended absence from their clinic in rural areas, a demand for multi-veterinarian-staffed clinics is created.
+WHEREAS, because veterinarian practice can involve long travel distances and extended absence from clinics in rural areas, a demand for multi-veterinarian-staffed clinics is created.

 THEREFORE BE IT RESOLVED, the NDSA encourages colleges of veterinary medicine to vigorously pursue recruiting and training students with the aptitude and desire to fill the increasing void of food-animal veterinarians.